-The Big Picture Story Bible (David Helm, for ages 3+) - Not a collection of disconnected Bible stories, but a telling of the one story about Jesus, from the beginning of the Bible to the end.
+The Big Picture Story Bible (David Helm, for ages 3+) - Tells the one story about Jesus, from the beginning of the Bible to the end.
 Some concepts will need to be simplified for younger children, but the illustrations will keep their attention (and parents will learn a good deal, too!).
 Available at the SCC Book Table.

 Everything a Child Should Know about God (ages 3-5) – Not a story book, but a beautifully illustrated collection of important truths from the Bible (e.g. “The Bible tells us about God,” “Jesus is God’s Son”) explained in a simple way and accompanied with a review question for each.
 Available at wtsbooks.com.

 The Garden, the Curtain, and the Cross (Carl Laferton, for ages 3+) – A beautiful, engaging telling of the Jesus-centered story of the whole Bible which you can read in one sitting.